kubernetes/contributor-site/content/en/blog/2026/what-i-learned-from-joining-the-blog-team/index.md

 ## Come find us

-New to the team?
-The best thing you can do is connect with the people around you.
+The best thing I did when I joined was connect with the people around me.
 It really does make a difference when you know the people you are working with and they know you as well.

 A good tip would be to start attending meetings and introducing yourself to your colleagues. :)